 Peter served as a councillor in Glenrothes from 1992 until 2015.
 He was leader of Fife Council between 2007 and 2012.

 Supported by his constituency staff Peter gained a reputation as a hard working local MP.
 He has championed the work of a number of local organisations who provide help to constituents living with the impact of UK austerity cuts.
-In the last year his team have helped to recover over £93,000 for constituents whose benefits or tax credits had been wrongly assessed by the DWP.
+Since his election in 2015, his team have helped to recover over £250,000 for constituents whose benefits or tax credits had been wrongly assessed by the DWP or who have required support in a number of other areas.

-Peter lives in Glenrothes and has been married for nearly 33 years to Fiona, a local GP and Councillor.
+Peter lives in Glenrothes and has been married for more than 34 years to Fiona, a local GP and Councillor.